Objectives of the service

 Service/ system concept

-The ClimField service integrates features that are very important for farmers:
+The IRRIGET service integrates features important for farmers – such as:

-- The information on ET and vegetation indices in sub-field scales enables precise monitoring and identification of problematic areas as well as spatial optimisation of irrigation, without installation of expensive soil probes;
+- The information on water balance and vegetation indices in sub-field scales enables precise monitoring and identification of problematic areas as well as spatial optimisation of irrigation, without installation of soil probes;

-- High spatial and temporal resolution of data on ET and vegetation conditions provides the information on actual reaction of plants to water deficits;
+- Data on ET and vegetation conditions with high spatial and temporal resolution provide the information on actual reaction of plants to deficits in water balance;

-- The information on current and forecasted ET as well as other weather elements facilitates irrigation planning for the next days;
+- The information on current and forecasted ET and water balance as well as other weather elements facilitates irrigation planning for the consecutive days;

 - The calculation of real ET (not potential ET, as it takes place with use of weather data only) enables more optimal irrigation, better adapted to the actual in-field conditions.

-The service concept is based on integration of free data provided by Copernicus Programme (mainly Sentinel-2 and Sentinel-3 imagery, land cover map, EU-DEM) together with output of local weather parameters modelling and forecast.
-The main task is to calculate water balance in a sub-field spatial resolution, which gives farmers the possibility to assess water loses that should be supplemented by irrigation.
+The service concept is based on integration of free data provided by Copernicus Programme (mainly Sentinel-2 and Sentinel-3 imagery, land cover map, EU-DEM) together with output of weather parameters modelling and forecast as well as data on irrigation treatments provided by a user.
+The main task is to calculate water balance in a sub-field spatial resolution, which gives farmers and growers the possibility to assess water loses that should be supplemented by irrigation.

 Space Added Value

 Earth Observation primarily contributes to the service: low- and high-resolution multispectral Sentinel-2 and Sentinel-3 data are applied as input for models calculating water balance, water demand of plants as well as for monitoring a response of crops to water deficits.

-The project was launched in February 2020.
-Since then in-depth survey-based and direct consultations took place in order to analyse problems that farmers face during irrigation planning and management.
+The project lasted from February 2020 to November 2021.
+First, survey-based and direct consultations took place in order to analyse problems that farmers and growers face during irrigation planning and management.
 It enabled the service architecture adjustment to real and most important needs of future users and clients.
-In order to validate accurateness of early versions of algorithms, the service proof of concept was implemented and its output thoroughly analysed.
+In order to validate accurateness of early versions of algorithms, the proof-of-concept was implemented and its output thoroughly analysed.